Xenios7/Healthcare-management-system/README.md

 # Healthcare Management System

-A full-stack healthcare system built as a university team project.
+A full-stack healthcare system built as a university team project for a leading healthcare provider in Cyprus.
 Handles patient management, medication tracking, nutrition plans, and nurse shift scheduling.
 ## What I Worked On
 - Built the Clock In/Out feature for nurses, backend logic and REST API
 - Developed REST API endpoints using .NET Core